ljhbutcher/ljhbutcher/README.md

 ### Hi there 👋 I'm Liam Butcher,

 - 🔭 I’m currently working on becoming a full stack web developer with the Le Wagon intensive bootcamp
 - 🌱 I’m currently learning to complete AJAX and fecth APIs to use with my programs
 - 👯 I’m looking to collaborate in teams where I will be able to put what I've learnt in the bootcamp to the test
-- 🤔 I’m looking for help with finding my first job in the world of tech!
+- 🤔 I’m looking for help with finding my first job in the world of tech
-- 💬 Ask me anything about Spainish culture or coffee
+- 💬 Ask me anything about Spanish culture or coffee!!!
-- 📫 How to reach me: liam_butcher@hotmail.co.uk
+- 📫 Reach me on liam_butcher@hotmail.co.uk
 - ⚡ Fun fact: I am fully fluent in Spanish

 ### My skills include